isham077/RideX/README.md

 ## Security Notes

-- Firestore access is governed by `firestore.rules`; the Firebase web config in `firebase-applet-config.json` is a public client key by design, not a secret.
+- Access to Firestore is controlled through firestore.rules.
+The Firebase web configuration in firebase-applet-config.json contains only public client-side configuration values and is intentionally exposed; it does not include sensitive credentials.
-- Server-side secrets (`GROQ_API_KEY`, Twilio credentials/number) are read from environment variables and are never sent to the client.
+- Sensitive server-side credentials, including GROQ_API_KEY and Twilio account credentials (such as the Account SID, Auth Token, and phone number), are securely stored as environment variables and are never exposed to the client application.
-- The Checkpoint manifest feature is designed to expose only the minimum data needed for ride verification, keeping full booking records and PII in protected Firestore paths.
+- The Checkpoint Manifest feature follows the principle of least privilege by exposing only the minimum information required for ride verification.
+Complete booking records and personally identifiable information (PII) remain securely stored in protected Firestore collections with restricted access.

 ## Roadmap